HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Systematic search of strong lenses

 \subsection{Applying machine learning to the Pan-STARRS photometry}

 Limitations due to download speed of PS1 cutouts from the archive can be overcome by further reducing the size of this catalog with additional selection criteria.
-The simple color/magnitude cuts applied to the complete PS1 catalog do not capture all photometric properties of mock lens systems, such as their precise locus on two-dimensional color/color and color/magnitude diagrams or their radial color gradients.
+The simple color and magnitude cuts applied to the complete PS1 catalog do not capture all photometric properties of mock lens systems, such as their precise locus on two-dimensional color-color and color-magnitude diagrams or their radial color gradients.
 For instance, Figure~\ref{fig:catsearch} indicates that mocks are generally redder within the smaller R3 aperture of 1.04\arcsec\ radius than within external, concentric annuli between R3 and R4, and between R4 and R5.
 These gradients are caused by the presence of bluer, lensed arcs at $>$1.5\arcsec\ from the lens center and disappear on the LRG-only sample.
-To exploit this information, we train a simple fully-connected neural network on the photometry of mocks and random PS1 sources using aperture fluxes that ensure robust colors.
+To exploit this information, we trained a simple fully-connected neural network on the photometry of mocks and random PS1 sources using aperture fluxes that ensure robust colors.

-The data set contains $gri$ fluxes in the four apertures for 90\,000 lens and 90\,000 non-lens examples as inputs, and the ground truth labels of 1.0 and 0.0, respectively, as outputs for binary classification.
-The negative examples are fluxes of random sources that match our loose color/magnitude $gri$ cuts in Sect.~\ref{ssec:presel}.
-The data set is split into training, validation, and test sets with respective fractions of 56\%, 14\%, and 30\%.
-All fluxes are normalized to the average over the entire data set in order to speed up the learning process.
-The network architecture consists of 12 dimensional input data, three fully connected hidden layers of 50, 30, and 5 neurons each, with Rectified Linear Unit \citep[ReLU,][]{nair10} non-linear activations\footnote{${\rm ReLU(x) = max(x,0)}$}, and a single-neuron output layer with sigmoid activation\footnote{${\rm sigmoid(}x{\rm)=\frac{1}{(1+e^{-x})}}$}.
+The data set contained $gri$ fluxes in the four apertures for 90\,000 lens and 90\,000 nonlens examples as inputs, and the ground truth labels of 1.0 and 0.0, respectively, as outputs for binary classification.
+The negative examples were fluxes of random sources that matched our loose color and magnitude $gri$ cuts in Sect.~\ref{ssec:presel}.
+The data set was split into training, validation, and test sets with respective fractions of 56\%, 14\%, and 30\%.
+All fluxes were normalized to the average over the entire data set in order to speed up the learning process.
+The network architecture consisted of 12 dimensional input data, three fully connected hidden layers of 50, 30, and five neurons each, with Rectified Linear Unit \citep[ReLU,][]{nair10} nonlinear activations\footnote{${\rm ReLU(x) = max(x,0)}$}, and a single-neuron output layer with sigmoid activation\footnote{${\rm sigmoid(}x{\rm)=\frac{1}{(1+e^{-x})}}$}.